Thelma & Louise: Plot

-Arkansas State Police Investigator Hal Slocumb, leading the investigation, questions both J.D. (who was caught) and Jimmy, and taps into the phone line at Darryl's house.
-He sympathizes with the pair's situation and understands why they did not report Harlan's killing (partly due to Louise's own experience in Texas).
-During a few brief phone conversations with Louise, Hal expresses his sympathy but is unsuccessful in persuading her to surrender.
+Meanwhile, the FBI closes in on the duo after witnesses at the bar identify Louise's 1966 Ford Thunderbird convertible.
+Led by Arkansas State Police Investigator Hal Slocumb, the police question J.D. and tap into the phone line at Darryl's house.
+Slocumb sympathizes with the pair's situation and understands why they did not report Harlan's killing.
+During a few brief phone conversations with Louise, Hal expresses his concerns but is unable to persuade her to surrender.

-Thelma tells Louise she understands if she wants to go back home, knowing she has Jimmy waiting for her, but explains she cannot go back to Darryl.
-Louise promises they will keep going together.
-While back on the road, Thelma recalls the incident with Harlan and tries to ask Louise if what happened with Harlan was what happened to Louise in Texas.
-Louise responds angrily and tells Thelma to never bring it up again.

-Later, they are pulled over by a New Mexico state trooper for speeding.
+Later, Thelma and Louise are pulled over by a New Mexico state trooper for speeding.
 Knowing he will soon discover they are wanted for murder and armed robbery, Thelma holds him at gunpoint and locks him in the trunk of his police car.
-Driving further west, they encounter a foul-mouthed truck driver who repeatedly makes obscene gestures at them.
+Driving further west, they encounter a foul-mouthed truck driver who has repeatedly made obscene gestures at them.
 They pull over and demand an apology from him; when he refuses, they fire at his fuel tanker, causing it to explode.
-The women leave him stranded in the desert furious with the tanker's wreckage.

-Thelma and Louise are finally cornered by the authorities only one hundred yards from the edge of the Grand Canyon.
-Hal arrives on the scene, but the women refuse his last chance to talk them into surrendering.
+The FBI locates the women, who lead them on a high-speed chase.
+They are finally cornered by the authorities, only 100 yards from the edge of the Grand Canyon.
+Hal arrives on the scene, but the women refuse his last attempt to talk them into surrendering.
 Rather than be captured, Thelma proposes that they "keep going".
-Louise asks Thelma if she is certain, and Thelma says yes.
-They kiss and then hold hands, Louise steps on the gas, and, as Hal desperately pursues them on foot, they accelerate over the cliff to their presumed deaths.
+Both kiss and hold hands as Louise steps on the gas and, as Hal desperately pursues them on foot, they accelerate over the cliff.